13

 Luke Travers #33 of the Cleveland Cavaliers poses for a photo during media day at Rocket Mortgage Fieldhouse on September 30, 2024 in Cleveland, Ohio.
 Photo: Jason Miller/Getty Images

-Luke Travers plays for the Cleveland Cavaliers in the NBA
+Australian Luke Travers plays for the Cleveland Cavaliers in the NBA and Charge in the G-League

 • Selected 56th overall by the Cleveland Cavaliers in the 2022 NBA Draft